 Consider a Security Gate

-Improving the physical security of your office is essential, but it’s also beneficial to prevent access in the first place.
-A security gate does not make sense for a company where consumers routinely walk in, but business locations that consist solely of employees can implement a security gate.
+Improving the physical security of your office is essential, but it's also beneficial to prevent access in the first place.
+A security gate does not make sense for a company where consumers routinely walk in, but business locations that consist solely of employees can implement a security gate, alongside the issuance of secure photo ID cards from a reputable service provider such as Digital ID.
 Restricting access to unannounced visitors can make security protocols easier to handle.
 Fewer solicitors is a perk, too.

 The server room serves as the central hub for both your office's physical space and digital content.
 Specifically, the server controls routers, cables, switches and more that can influence access.
 Locking the door is obvious.
 Ideally, the server room will also have surveillance cameras and an authentication system.